Theankursaini/quotes-app/README.md

 Recommended: TypeScript & Type-Aware Linting
 For production-grade applications, it's highly recommended to use TypeScript along with type-aware linting.
 Check out the official React + TypeScript template for more details.

-You can also integrate typescript-eslint to enable advanced static analysis based on your types.